insightsengineering/r.pkg.template/README.md

 All workflows originating from this repository can be repurposed by other R package Github repositories.

+For detailed description and screenshots of workflows please refer to [this document](./workflows.md).

 ### Pre-commit

 This repository contains an example [pre-commit] configuration.